 Doge's Palace, Venice, Italy

 A prolific landmark located in Piazza San Marco in Venice is Doge's Palace.
 The Palace was constructed in 1340 and is in the Venetian Gothic architectural style.
-It is a must-see if in Venice for four days.
+It is a must-see if you are in Venice for four days.

 Historically, Doge's Palace was the home of the Doge of Venice.
-The word doge is synonymous with "chief", a title reserved for the head magistrate of either Venice or Genoa.
+The word doge is synonymous with "chief," a title reserved for the head magistrate of either Venice or Genoa.

 Today, Doge's Palace is a museum that allows tourists to explore the many rooms of the Palace.
 Each room is filled with historical, beautiful, and rare art pieces - both sculptures and paintings.
 Doge's Palace is a stunning landmark, which is why it is one of the best landmarks in Europe.